 DOG OWNERS PLEASE READ THIS

-While out for a walk, Ollie got bitten by an adder and sadly after 3 days of multiple visits to the vets and being in the emergency hospital, he lost his fight.
-His little body couldn’t fight the snake’s venom, his internal organs and bloodstream system were all infected and slowly stopped working.
+While out for a walk, Ollie got bitten by an adder, and sadly, after 3 days of multiple visits to the vets and being in the emergency hospital, he lost his fight.
+His little body couldn’t fight the snake’s venom; his internal organs and bloodstream system were all infected and slowly stopped working.

 In Ollie’s honour and memory, I am running a campaign to raise awareness with as many dog owners as possible.
 I would be grateful if you lovely people could help me and share my post along with the poster OLLIE’S TIPS.
 Please share on your page and in wider groups too.

 Snake bites are rare, but they do happen.
-So far, I’ve been speaking with a lot of dog owners and sadly not even one person knew what to do if their dog got bitten by a snake.
-Some people didn’t know we had venomous snakes in UK, and some didn’t know we had snakes at all!
+So far, I’ve been speaking with a lot of dog owners, and sadly not even one person knew what to do if their dog got bitten by a snake.
+Some people didn’t know we had venomous snakes in the UK, and some didn’t know we had snakes at all!

-I thought I had to do something to spread the word and if by doing it I can save at least one dog’s life, it would be absolutely worth it!
+I thought I had to do something to spread the word, and if by doing it I can save at least one dog’s life, it would be absolutely worth it!

 Please note that I am not a professional vet, and my poster is based on the information widely available on the vet websites.
 I would encourage you to read more online about snake bites.